SpotlightKid/drone-matrixchat-notify/README.md

     Note that the default list does not include any tags, which allow to load external resources when the generated HTML is displayed, notably `img` is not included.

-* `accesstoken`

-    Access token to use for authentication instead of `password`.
-Either an access token or a password is required.

 * `deviceid`